ffernandolima/confluent-kafka-core-dotnet/docs/OpenTelemetry/OpenTelemetry.md

 ### Installation

-the Distributed Tracing implementation is part of the Kafka Core.
+The Distributed Tracing implementation is part of the Kafka Core.

 To install the package and start integrating with OpenTelemetry:
 ```bash